EnderdracheLP/QuestSounds/README.md

 # QuestSounds

-Beat Saber mod for Meta Quest 1 and 2.
+Beat Saber mod for Meta Quest 1 and 2 and 3.
 Quest sounds allows the users to change the sound effects to their own sounds, drop them into specified folder Path!